Useful Information about Insurance

 - If you are a novice driver we strongly recommend the Pass Plus training course.
 Yes it means more lessons but it’ll make you a better/safer driver and many insurers will give you a significant discount.

 - Similarly if you are a nervous motorist or one returning to driving after bereavement, divorce, an accident or road rage incident we recommend the IAM’s Skill For Life programme.
 FOXY Club members get a discount and this will likely be reflected in any FOXY Lady Insurance premium.

 - Do your homework first.
 Know your car details, any no claims bonus (NCB) entitlement, your (and any partner’s) driving record and any speeding points.

-- Tell the insurer your likely annual mileage – if low, this might reduce the premium.
+- Tell the insurer your likely annual mileage – if low, this SHOULD reduce the premium.

-- Ask what their maximum NCB is.
-If you’re entitled to the maximum (some 4 years no claims history) and it’s less than 70% there may be a better deal out there.
+- Ask what their maximum no claims bonus (NCB) is.
+If you’re entitled to the maximum (c4 years no claims history) and it’s less than 70% NCB there may well be a better deal out there.

 - Never lie or cover up anything.
-Economic forgetfulness is no excuse in law and can invalidate your insurance when you need it most.
+Similarly economic forgetfulness is no excuse in law and COULD invalidate your insurance when you need it most.

 - Always read the small print; sometimes the cover is so restrictive it may never pay out!
-Be on the look out for high excesses – it’s reasonable to expect to pay the first £100 or £150 of any claim but think twice if this is £400+ as some are now – this might be more of a gamble for you than an insurance policy.
+Be on the look out for high excesses – it may be reasonable to have to pay the first £250 of any claim but think twice if this is £500+ as some are now – this COULD be more of a gamble than an insurance policy!